0HALE0/instagram-clone/README.md

+🚀 This Instagram-clone project was inspired by a tutorial I followed.
+Check it out here if you're curious: [Tutorial Link](https://www.youtube.com/watch?v=D6tryXaC950&list=LL&index=3).

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app) using Tailwind CSS, React, and the Pinata API for file uploads.

 ## Getting Started